Cethin/IC10-Minifier/README.md

 Press "ctrl+P" and run "Minify IC10" on your file.

 This will create a new file in the same directory with the prefixed "minified_" with the minified IC10 program.

+## Known issues

+* Relative branching with a line that's removed (empty line, comment, label, etc.) between it and it's destination will not be correctly changed.